Under Armour (NYSE:UA) Issues FY 2023 Earnings Guidance

+Under Armour (NYSE:UA – Get Rating) last released its earnings results on Friday, February 11th.
+The company reported $0.14 EPS for the quarter.
+The company had revenue of $1.53 billion during the quarter.
+Under Armour had a return on equity of 16.20% and a net margin of 3.89%.

-In other Under Armour news, CAO Aditya Maheshwari sold 2,899 shares of Under Armour stock in a transaction dated Monday, February 28th.
-The shares were sold at an average price of $15.64, for a total value of $45,340.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 15.70% of the company’s stock.
+In other Under Armour news, CAO Aditya Maheshwari sold 2,899 shares of Under Armour stock in a transaction that occurred on Monday, February 28th.
+The shares were sold at an average price of $15.64, for a total transaction of $45,340.36.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+15.70% of the stock is currently owned by company insiders.

-A number of institutional investors have recently modified their holdings of the business.
-Envestnet Asset Management Inc. bought a new position in Under Armour in the 1st quarter valued at about $235,000.
-Titleist Asset Management LTD. bought a new position in Under Armour in the 4th quarter valued at about $320,000.
-Stifel Financial Corp increased its holdings in Under Armour by 4.2% in the 4th quarter.
-Stifel Financial Corp now owns 20,523 shares of the company’s stock valued at $370,000 after buying an additional 825 shares during the period.
-Metropolitan Life Insurance Co NY increased its holdings in Under Armour by 18.7% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 24,173 shares of the company’s stock valued at $436,000 after buying an additional 3,809 shares during the period.
-Finally, Advisors Asset Management Inc. increased its holdings in Under Armour by 4.4% in the 4th quarter.
-Advisors Asset Management Inc. now owns 27,667 shares of the company’s stock valued at $499,000 after buying an additional 1,173 shares during the period.
-Institutional investors and hedge funds own 36.34% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Acadian Asset Management LLC grew its holdings in Under Armour by 517.2% in the first quarter.
+Acadian Asset Management LLC now owns 7,444 shares of the company’s stock worth $115,000 after purchasing an additional 6,238 shares during the period.
+Envestnet Asset Management Inc. bought a new position in Under Armour in the first quarter worth approximately $235,000.
+Titleist Asset Management LTD. bought a new position in Under Armour in the fourth quarter worth approximately $320,000.
+Cetera Advisor Networks LLC increased its stake in shares of Under Armour by 43.1% in the first quarter.
+Cetera Advisor Networks LLC now owns 19,929 shares of the company’s stock worth $310,000 after purchasing an additional 6,002 shares in the last quarter.
+Finally, Stifel Financial Corp increased its stake in shares of Under Armour by 4.2% in the fourth quarter.
+Stifel Financial Corp now owns 20,523 shares of the company’s stock worth $370,000 after purchasing an additional 825 shares in the last quarter.
+36.34% of the stock is owned by institutional investors and hedge funds.

 Under Armour, Inc, together with its subsidiaries, engages in the developing, marketing, and distributing performance apparel, footwear, and accessories for men, women, and youth.
 The company offers its apparel in compression, fitted, and loose fit types.
 It also provides footwear products for running, training, basketball, cleated sports, recovery, and outdoor applications.